j-hannes/elm-tutorial/docs/tutorial.md

     $ cd ~/apps

-then create the project directory and go right into it:
+then create the project directory and change into it:

     $ mkdir my-first-elm-app && cd !$